stefanopog/node-red-contrib-wws/README.md

   * send messages to a space
   * provides a configuration interface (including preview functionality)
   * selection of available spaces
-  * availability to upload a profile photo for each app
   * returns response from WWS to msg.payload

 ## Get message node